Abigail/Abigail.github.io/Src/Talks/Logic_Puzzles/suguru-03.md

 <!-- %% svg-grid: none -->
 <!-- %% hide           -->

-* Assume the cell `R0C3` is blank, and in a cell of size 4.
+* Assume the cell `R0C3` is blank, and in a group of size 4.